agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 ### RANSAC

 Random Sample Consensus (RANSAC) is a paradigm for fitting a singular model to experimental data.
-It recognises the model finding/fitting problem as a connected one; the challenge of identifying a unique set of models within a dataset is highly dependent upon estimating their free parameters given the observed data.{cite:ps}`fischler_random_1981`
+It recognises the model finding/fitting problem as a connected one; the challenge of identifying a unique set of models within a dataset is highly dependent upon estimating their free parameters given the observed data {cite:ps}`fischler_random_1981`.

 RANSAC draws a distinction between two kinds of error:
 - _measurement_ error: deviations from the "true" values observed in measurements)